RobDay-Reynolds/zotfiles/README.md

 *Notes on ZSH*: these dotfiles assume that your shell is ZSH.
-While you can install them on a machine for which the primary login shell is `bash` they specifically target oh-my-zsh and zsh by installing a `.zshrc` file and omz themes.
+While you can install them on a machine for which the primary login shell is `bash` they specifically target ohmyzsh and zsh by installing a `.zshrc` file and omz themes.
 Furthermore, the shebang of all scripts in this repo is `#!/bin/zsh`.
 Nothing will run without zsh installed.

 ### Installation